Guleixibian2009/Hand-Written-HTML-Site/README.md

 `ClipboardJS` is for the `Copy Button`.
 Try them now, then paste in your editor. `jQuery.scrollTo` is for creating a linear animation when `Back To Top` is on. `jquery-mousewheel` is for listening to `mousewheel` events because `jQuery` cannot listen to `mousewheel` events!

-The package I like most is `highlightJS`.
-It's a package to "highlight" your code on a website.
+The package I like most is `highlightJS`.🧡 It's a package to "highlight" your code on a website.
 It supports more than 180 languages, and it provides many themes.
 I used the `Atom One Light Theme`.
 The basics are like this:

 ```HTML
 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/highlightjs/cdn-release@11.4.0/build/styles/atom-one-light.min.css"> <script src="https://cdn.jsdelivr.net/gh/highlightjs/cdn-release@11.4.0/build/highlight.min.js"></script> <script>hljs.highlightAll();</script>